miladsoft/miladraeisi.com/pages/index.md

 # Milad Raeisi

 <h2 class="highlight">
-I'm Milad Raeisi, a programmer, developer, and architect with over 20 years of experience.
-I specialize in software development, UI/UX design, data science, AI, and blockchain.
-As an active member of Blockcore, I develop advanced tools for blockchain and Bitcoin.
-My goal is to decentralize everything.
+I'm Milad Raeisi, a seasoned programmer, developer, and software architect.
+My expertise spans software development, UI/UX design, data science, AI, and blockchain technologies.
+As a dedicated member of Blockcore, I focus on creating cutting-edge tools for blockchain and Bitcoin, with a mission to drive decentralization across all domains.
 </h2>

 <div class="box">